stefanhayden/PersonalityQuizzer/README.md

-PersonalityQuizer - v0.02
+PersonalityQuizzer - v0.02
 =================

 A simple API to quickly create a Personality quiz.

-<a href="http://stefanhayden.github.io/PersonalityQuizer/">Try a simple demo here</a>
+<a href="http://stefanhayden.github.io/PersonalityQuizzer/">Try a simple demo here</a>

 Requires: <a href="http://jquery.com/">jQuery</a>, <a href="https://github.com/blakeembrey/dombars">DOMBars</a>